Public art

-Public art is art in any media whose form, function and meaning are created for the general public through a public process.
+Public art is art in any media whose form, function, and meaning are created for the general public through a public process.
 It is a specific art genre with its own professional and critical discourse.
-Public art is visually and physically accessible to the public; it is installed in public space in both outdoor and indoor settings.
-Public art seeks to embody public or universal concepts rather than commercial, partisan or personal concepts or interests.
-Notably, public art is also the direct or indirect product of a public process of creation, procurement, and/or maintenance.
+Public art is visually and physically accessible to the public; it is installed in public spaces in both outdoor and indoor settings.
+Public art seeks to embody public or universal concepts rather than commercial, partisan, or personal concepts or interests.
+Notably, public art is also the direct or indirect product of a public process of creation, procurement and maintenance.

 Independent art created or staged in or near the public realm (for example, graffiti, street art) lacks official or tangible public sanction has not been recognized as part of the public art genre, however this attitude is changing due to the efforts of several street artists.
 Such unofficial artwork may exist on private or public property immediately adjacent to the public realm, or in natural settings but, however ubiquitous, it sometimes falls outside the definition of public art by its absence of public process or public sanction as "bona fide" public art.